Aitako-san/aibnbExperiences/README.md

 Learnings:

-    React Syntax
+-React Syntax
-    Process of using Create React App
+-Process of using Create React App
-    Using map to access data
+-Using map to access data
-    Key prop
+-Key prop
-    Props: receiving props in a component, destructuring props, passing in non-string props, pass object as props vs. spread object as props
+-Props: receiving props in a component, destructuring props, passing in non-string props, pass object as props vs. spread object as props